Being able to phone for help can really save the day – or night!

 - Failure to start.
 Sometimes you just can’t get the engine running, and there is no immediately obvious reason why.

 - Tire replacement.
-Putting on the spare wheel is a strenuous and grubby task, and even if you’re physically capable of doing it, there are plenty of reasons why you might prefer to get help.
+Putting on the spare wheel after popping a tire is a strenuous and grubby task, and even if you’re physically capable of doing it, there are plenty of reasons why you might prefer to get help.

 - Caravan towing.
 Many providers will offer to tow your caravan, if it is within their size and weight limits, if they can’t get your car back on the road.